 Through its Disability Inclusion Action Plan, UNSW is striving to create a campus culture that recognises the needs of people with disabilities and ensures the learning and teaching experience is welcoming and inclusive and that the University’s built and digital environment is accessible for staff and students with disability.
 We believe that an organisation is enriched by and benefits from a community that is diverse rather than homogenous.

-At UNSW Built Environment we have an Academic Disability Advisor (ADA), who is the direct point of contact within our faculty for disability or mental health support for staff and students.
+At UNSW School of Built Environment we have an Academic Disability Advisor (ADA), who is the direct point of contact within our school for disability or mental health support for staff and students.
 The ADA can answer any questions related to learning adjustments or accessible learning resources, and can help mediate communication between Equitable Learning Services and course convenors.
 The ADA can also assist with booking a field trip participation assistant or alternative examination invigilator, plus provide guidance on group work for persons with disability.

 BE Academic Disability Advisor